|Printable Compost/Recycle List PDF

 - Carts hold a maximum of 50kg or 100lbs

 - All compostable bags approved for the Green Cart program have one or both of these symbols:

-Can I place cardboard and paper in my Compost Cart?
+Can I put cardboard or paper in my Compost Cart?

-Food soiled paper and cardboard (like paper napkins, paper plates, paper towels, and greasy pizza boxes), belong in the Compost Cart.
-Also newspaper or brown paper bags can be used to wrap your food waste before putting it in the Cart.
+Paper & cardboard should be recycled.
+But, food soiled paper and cardboard such as, paper napkins, paper plates, paper towels, parchment paper and greasy pizza boxes belong in the Compost Cart.
+Newspaper & brown paper bags are great for collecting food scraps before they go to the large cart.

 Does pet waste belong in the Compost Cart?